MicrosoftDocs/customer-insights/ci-docs/export-salesforce.md

 1. Choose if you want to export your data **Gzipped** or **Unzipped** and the **field delimiter** for the exported files.

-1. Select the entities, for example segments, that you want to export.
+1. Select the tables, for example segments, that you want to export.

    > [!NOTE]
-   > Each selected entity will be split into a maximum of five output files when exported.
+   > Each selected table will be split into a maximum of five output files when exported.

 1. Select **Save**.